brooksdra/technotes.github.io/intelliJ.md

 To see history, right click on the project select Subversion | Show History.
 If there are more than 1 repo, the tab will have a dropdown.

 New files aren't automatically add to SVN:
 Go to File -> Settings -> Version control -> Confirmation -> When files are created You're probably looking for "Add silently".
+Check Apply to files created outside IntelliJ IDEA
 Note: In IntelliJ 6 or earlier versions this is done with File -> Settings -> Version control -> General Settings -> Add silently
 From <https://stackoverflow.com/questions/2817452/add-a-new-file-in-intellij-doesnt-add-to-subversion>